Armstrong stripped of 2000 bronze medal

 Spaniard Abraham Olano Manzano came fourth in the Sydney time trial and the IOC official said it had yet to be decided if he would be moved up to bronze.

-IOC sources said, however, it was very unlikely Manzano would be promoted because the organization preferred to leave the medal vacant as it has done with the 100 meters sprint gold won by American athlete Marion Jones, also a doping offender, at the 2000 Games.
+IOC sources said, however, it was very unlikely Manzano would be promoted because the organisation preferred to leave the medal vacant as it has done with the 100 metres sprint gold won by American athlete Marion Jones, also a doping offender, at the 2000 Games.

 (Reporting by Karolos Grohmann, editing by Ed Osmond)